Orlando Arcia Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.

-- The Rockies have a 5.18 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.23).

-- Rockies pitchers combine to give up 91 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Rockies pitchers combine to surrender the fifth-most home runs in baseball (94 total, 1.3 per game).

-- In his most recent time out on Sunday against the San Diego Padres, the right-hander tossed five innings, allowing two earned runs while surrendering six hits.
+- In his most recent outing on Monday against the Boston Red Sox, the righty tossed six innings, giving up one earned run while surrendering six hits.

-- In 15 games this season, the 30-year-old has a 10.80 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .362 to opposing hitters.
+- The 27-year-old has amassed an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
+Opponents are hitting .265 against him.

 © 2023 Data Skrive.
 All rights reserved.